 Tip: When using store-bought cake mixes, make sure your mix doesn’t contain any large textured ingredients, such as coconut flakes in the box of German cake.
 The large clumps will prevent you from forming and rolling smooth cake balls!

-How to make a box cake mix taste better?
+How to make a box cake mix taste better

 A simple box of cake mix has all the makings for a delicious cake – it just needs a little doctoring or TLC!
 Doctoring cake mix is an easy way to make store-bought cake mix taste extra special, with that from-scratch flavor!!
 To doctor cake mix all you need to do is ignore the back of the box and add a few simple ingredients!
 Easy-peasy!
 The additional “secret ingredients”, such as instant pudding mix, sour cream, pure vanilla extract, and an additional egg, gives a box mix that extra-moist, flavorful, almost-from-scratch flavor!

-How to make cake bites?
+How to make cake balls

 Most recipes, including this one, make cake pops by mixing cake crumbs with frosting and forming the mixture into golf ball-sized spheres.
 The cake balls are then stuck on the end of a lollipop stick and set in the refrigerator to chill.
 After chilling, the balls are dipped into chocolate and decorated with sprinkles.
 Voilà!
 As if by magic – homemade cake pops!